 - 6. Vexatious and unreasonably persistent complainants are uncommon, but when they occur they can take up a disproportionate amount of time and resources.
 If the complainant's behaviour adversely affects our ability to carry out our business, we may well restrict or discontinue contact with the complainant.
 By restricting contact, we mean we may discontinue contact in some ways but not others, such as ending contact by phone or in person, letter or email or any combination of these.
 We will try to maintain at least one form of written contact until the complaint has been resolved or we decide to end contact. - 7.
-Complainants will be advised in writing why a decision has been made to restrict contact with them.
-They will be given details of the restricted contact arrangements and, if relevant, the length of time that these restrictions will be in place.
-For example, a complainant may be advised that, pending a decision being taken under a particular stage of the procedure, contact will be made only by letter.

-8. If we have already carried out an investigation into a complaint and the OfS complaints procedure has been carried out fully, we reserve the right to refuse to enter into any further correspondence or discussion about the matter with the complainant.
-We will, however, ensure that the complainant is given information about his or her right to contact the Parliamentary and Health Service Ombudsman.
+If we have already carried out an investigation into a complaint and the OfS complaints procedure has been carried out fully, we reserve the right to refuse to enter into any further correspondence or discussion about the matter with the complainant.